NOTE:

 group or recordings,

-although I was album
+and although I was

-to purchase it for
+album to purchase it

-under $15,
+for under $15,

 this set is